DJanota/git-Redux-19.7/README.md

 You don’t have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+Supported Browsers
+By default, the generated project uses the latest version of React.

+You can refer to the React documentation for more information about supported browsers.

 Supported Language Features and Polyfills
 This project supports a superset of the latest JavaScript standard.
 In addition to ES6 syntax features, it also supports: